Mission Statement

 2. Too voluminous to accommodate on the shelves.

 Government Documents are recognized as essential primary sources of information.
-In order to support the curricular areas of the University, the Depository is obligated to select documents that will enhance and extend the University Library's main collection through the identification and acquisition of Government resources.
+In order to support the curricular areas of the University, the Depository selects documents that will enhance and extend the University Library's main collection.
 This is accomplished with a variety of selection tools.

 The Depository acquires materials not currently received via the Federal Depository Library Program that enhance and/or extend the existing University Library's collections.